-Normally, no bacteria is seen in the pleural fluid.
+Normally, no bacteria are seen in the pleural fluid.

 You may have a bacterial infection of the lining of the lungs (pleura).

 Broaddus VC, Light RW.
 Pleural effusion.
 In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
-Murray and Nadel’s Textbook of Respiratory Medicine.
+Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 73.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 73.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.